 This major prepares its graduates for positions in industry, public accounting, government and not-for-profit organizations, as well as for graduate study.
-The program provides students with a foundation in the primary areas of the accounting discipline including cost accounting, financial accounting, accounting information systems, assurance services, federal income taxes and related business areas.
+It provides students with a foundation in the primary areas of the accounting discipline including cost accounting, financial accounting, accounting information systems, assurance services, federal income taxes and related business areas.

 Students are also provided with an opportunity to develop their communication skills, integrate and advance their technological skills, and to use critical thinking to analyze ambiguous situations and provide relevant business alternatives.
 In addition, the accounting major helps prepare students to obtain professional certifications such as Certified Public Accountant (CPA), Certified Management Accountant (CMA) and Certified Internal Auditor (CIA).

-Students must successfully complete courses taken as major requirements and major electives with a minimum combined GPA of 2.00.
+In addition to meeting the general education requirements, the core requirements and the free electives requirement (detailed earlier under Degree Requirements), students in the accounting major must meet the following requirements.
+Students must successfully complete courses taken as major requirements and major electives with a minimum CGPA of 2.00.

-- ACC 301 Intermediate Financial Accounting I

-- ACC 302 Intermediate Financial Accounting II

-- ACC 303 Cost Accounting

-- ACC 305 Income Tax I
+- ACC 301 Intermediate Financial Accounting I - ACC 302 Intermediate Financial Accounting II - ACC 303 Cost Accounting - ACC 305 Income Tax I

-- ACC 360 Accounting Information Systems

-- ACC 410 Auditing
+- ACC 360 Accounting Information Systems - ACC 410 Auditing